sapegin/washingcode-book/manuscript/book.md

 });
 ```

-Now, let’s try and find an element in an array with a `for` loop:
+Now, let’s find an element in an array with a `for` loop:

 ```js
 const names = ['Bilbo Baggins', 'Gandalf', 'Gollum'];